Mysteriza/WiFi-Password-Wordlist/README.md

 # WiFi Password Wordlist
-This is my custom wordlist for WiFi passwords, specifically WiFi in Indonesia.
-You can use Wifite tools in Kali Linux or any program to use this wordlist.
+This is my custom wordlist for WiFi passwords, tailored specifically for WiFi networks in Indonesia.
+You can employ Wifite tools on Kali Linux or any compatible program to utilize this wordlist.